Translational-Orthopaedic-Research-Lab/Node-and-Element-Based-FE-Growth-Models/README.txt

 Project Summary
 ----------------
-This project includes matlab code to perform simulate tissue growth using the FEBio finite element solver.
+This project includes matlab code to simulate element-based tissue growth using the FEBio finite element solver and a python script to simulate element-based tissue growth using ABAQUS CAE.

-This code was first developed as part of a study that compared node-based and element-based approaches.
+These code were first developed as part of a study that compared node-based and element-based approaches.
 *add citation once paper is published*

 Required Software
 -----------------
-This program requires the following:
+This program requires the following free software/add-ons for element based modeling:

 GIBBON open-source MATLAB add-on: [https://www.gibboncode.org/] Gibbon citation: [https://joss.theoj.org/papers/10.21105/joss.00506]